 The European Network and Information Security Agency (ENISA) is an EU agency created to advance the functioning of the internal market.
-ENISA is a centre of excellence for the European Member States and European institutions in network and information security, giving advice and recommendations and acting as a switchboard of information for good practices.
-Moreover, the agency facilitates contacts between the European institutions, the Member States and private business and industry actors.
+ENISA is a centre of excellence for the European Member States and European institutions in network and information security, giving advice and recommendations and acting as a switchboard for information on good practices.
+Moreover, the agency facilitates contacts between European institutions, the Member States, and private business and industry actors.